Blog> Product update >

 • Total Protein: Should return to normal (5.5-7.8 g/dL)

-The normalization of these values, particularly the albumin-to-globulin ratio, is a strong indicator of disease remission.
+The normalization of these values, especially the albumin-to-globulin proportion, is a solid pointer of malady remission.

 GS-441524 Fip use | Shaanxi BLOOM Tech Co., Ltd